Zac Goldsmith: Early life and career

 Goldsmith was born on 20 January 1975 at the Chelsea and Westminster Hospital in Chelsea, London.
-He is the middle child of Sir James Goldsmith, a member of the Goldsmith family of German Jewish and French descent, and his third wife, the Anglo-Irish aristocrat, Lady Annabel Vane-Tempest-Stewart, the daughter of The 8th Marquess of Londonderry.
+He is the middle child of Sir James Goldsmith, a member of the Goldsmith family of German Jewish and French descent, and his then mistress and later third wife, Lady Annabel Vane-Tempest-Stewart, a aristocrat of Anglo-Irish descent, and the daughter of Robin Vane-Tempest-Stewart, the 8th Marquess of Londonderry.

 Goldsmith has stated "I was brought up by my father to identify very strongly as Jewish."
 He was raised at Ormeley Lodge in Ham with his siblings, Jemima and Ben.
 He is half-brother to Robin and India Jane Birley, his mother's children from her first marriage.
 As a child, he was an avid reader of naturalist Gerald Durrell's works and developed a committed passion for David Attenborough's wildlife documentaries.
 He later recalled, "He was my hero, and it was his work that made me fall in love with the natural world".
 His ecological interests were nurtured further when his father gave him a copy of Helena Norberg-Hodge's book Ancient Futures, with a note saying: "This will change your life".

-Goldsmith was educated at four independent schools: King's House School in Richmond and The Mall School in Twickenham, followed by Hawtreys School, near Great Bedwyn in Wiltshire, and Eton College in Berkshire; he was expelled from Eton after drugs were found in his room.
-Goldsmith later said of the event "Cannabis was found in my room.
-I was guilty throughout my time at school, but on this one occasion I was innocent.
+Goldsmith was educated at four independent schools: King's House School in Richmond and The Mall School in Twickenham, followed by Hawtreys School in Great Bedwyn, Wiltshire, and Eton College in Eton, Berkshire; he was expelled from Eton after drugs were found in his room.
+Goldsmith later said of the event "Cannabis and snus were found in my room.
+I was guilty throughout my time at School, but on this one occasion I was innocent.
 But it seemed pointless at the time to put up any resistance.
 I learned my lesson, I think you could say."
 He went on to achieve four A-Levels at Cambridge Centre for Sixth-Form Studies.